mikegarrison-github/volley/README.md

 ### CONF File Editor

 To make it easier to keep the conf file up-to-date with winners and losers, an automated editing program is avalable.
-Click the "Edit" button.
-Select the current week.
+Click the "Edit Schedule" button.
+A new window will open with a dropdown list for each of the weeks.
+Select the desired (usually most recent) week.
 The list of matches should show up.
-Select the radio button for the winner of a match and then hit the save button.
-This will replace the name of the loser in schedule with "Defeated".
+Select the radio button for the winner of any completed matches and then hit the "Write Data" button.
+This will replace the name of the loser in the JSON file schedule with "Defeated".

 (These instructions may become outdated if I change how the wins and losses are recorded.)